ThomasMarquardt/AdlsGen2SasSamples/README.md

   safer for the purpose of distributing across a multi-user cluster.
 One use case for these features is the integration of the Hadoop ABFS driver with Apache Ranger.

-This project includes [code samples] [samples] that show you how to use the new SAS features.
+This project includes [code samples](./src/test/java/com/azure/samples) that show you how to use the new SAS features.

 ## Getting started
 The ADSL Gen2 REST API supports the new features when using an authentication version